andrewjswan/esphome-components/docs/index.md

 - :material-ghost: __[Shadow]__ – Allows you to run a script in a parallel thread (RTOS Task).
 - :material-progress-helper: __[Fastled Helper]__ – Helper providing a set of palettes, working with palettes and additional functions.
 - :material-account-hard-hat: __[NerdMiner]__ – This component let you try to reach a bitcoin block with a small piece of hardware.
+- :material-account-hard-hat: __[Duco]__ – This component let you try to reach a Duco Coin with a small piece of hardware.
 - :material-surround-sound: __[Music Leds / Sound Reactive]__ – Ported `Sound Reactive` from WLED to ESPHome.
 - :material-molecule-co2: __[CUBIC CM1106]__ – CUBIC CM1106 Single Beam NDIR CO2 Sensor Module.
 - :material-blur: __[CUBIC PM2005/PM2105]__ – CUBIC PM2005/PM2105 Laser Particle Sensor Module.